 Greenwood Great House is more interesting in terms of its architecture than Rose Hall.
 It was built in 1790 and is a beautiful building and definitely the greatest great house in Jamaica.
 It commands amazing coastal views and filled with original fittings and curiosities.
 Greenwood great house probably has the finest antique museum in the Caribbean.

 There are many opportunities to go horse riding around Montego Bay.
 Chukka Blue has excellent horses and guides which is 5 minutes west of Tryall.
 You can start with a ride in the mountains; end with a gallop on the beach.
 There is another Chukka Blue near Ocho Rios.
-In addition an excellent equestrian centre with sand arena is located at Half Moon Equestrian Centre and you will find mountain riding at the Rocky Point Stables.
+At the resort at half moon bay horseback riding is facilitated by an excellent equestrian centre with sand arena and you will find mountain riding at the Rocky Point Stables.

 Calico Sailing and Undersea Tours